Equivalence Partitioning: Step-by-Step Process for Efficient Test

 Enhanced Test Coverage: Equivalence partitioning allows us to cover a wide range of input values with a minimal number of test cases, ensuring thorough testing without exhaustive combinations.

-Time and Effort Efficiency: By reducing the number of test cases, equivalence partitioning helps save time and effort during the testing process, making it more efficient and cost-effective.
+Time and Effort Efficiency: By reducing the number of test cases, equivalence partitioning helps save time and effort during the testing process, making it more efficient and cost-effective, which can be crucial when you are, for instance, testing the HTML/CSS of mass emails for your marketing campaigns.

 Error Detection: Equivalence Partitioning aids in uncovering defects by focusing on critical and boundary values within each equivalence class, increasing the likelihood of identifying potential issues.